alislin/Thunder.Blazor/README.md

 ```
 ---
 ### Thunder.Blazor.Noty
 > By default only `bootstrap-v4.min.css` is included.
-If you need other topics, you can add the corresponding theme css in `head` of the `index.htm` file.
+If you need other theme, you can add the corresponding theme css in `head` of the `index.htm` file.

 Configured in the `startup.cs` file
 ```